 19. Wilayto, ‘An Open Letter to the Anti-War Movement’.

 Ismael Hossein-zadeh is Professor Emeritus of Economics, Drake University, Des Moines, Iowa.
-He is the author of The Political Economy of U.S. Militarism (Palgrave – Macmillan 2007), the Soviet Non-capitalist Development: The Case of Nasser’s Egypt (Praeger Publishers 1989), and most recently, Beyond Mainstream Explanations of the Financial Crisis (forthcoming from Routledge, April 29, 2014).
+He is the author of Beyond Mainstream Explanations of the Financial Crisis (Routledge, 2014), The Political Economy of U.S. Militarism (Palgrave – Macmillan 2007), and the Soviet Non-capitalist Development: The Case of Nasser’s Egypt (Praeger Publishers 1989).
 He is a contributor to Hopeless: Barack Obama and the Politics of Illusion (AK Press 2012).